 - Children with pierced ears may wear one pair of studs (one in each ear).
 No other jewellery should be worn at school apart from a wristwatch. - For P.E. lessons and swimming (y5), the children must remove their ear studs.
-Exceptions cannot be made for recently pierced ears. - Staff are not allowed to help remove ear studs or for children to wear tape. - No make up, including nail varnish, is allowed at school. - Hair colourings or styles including shaved patterns are not allowed.
+Exceptions cannot be made for recently pierced ears. - Staff are not allowed to help remove ear study or for children to wear tape. - No make up, or nail varnish - No unnatural hair colourings or styles including shaved patterns are allowed.